dictyBase/dicty-frontpage/README.md

 yarn start:mock
 ```

-This command makes use of the `REACT_APP_MOCK_SERVER` environment variable while in development mode (`DEPLOY_ENV='development'`), which will activate the mock server that will intercept the requests made to the GraphQL server.
+This command makes use of the `NEXT_PUBLIC_MOCK_SERVER` environment variable while in development mode (`DEPLOY_ENV='development'`), which will activate the mock server that will intercept the requests made to the GraphQL server.

 To update the data used by the mock server, go to [`src/mocks/handlers.js`] and update the query and mock data accordingly.